Seven Surprising Places eLearning Takes Place

 A high percentage of respondents confessed that their eLearning and mLearning takes place on the job either during lunch or coffee breaks or in other periods of downtime (e.g., while waiting for a meeting or a client).
 While eLearning is primarily a desk-based activity, mlearning more likely to take place in other areas of the workplace, including conference rooms, lunch rooms, lobbies and even on the elevator.
 Kelly Liu is a senior manager of a call center in Manhattan and encourages just such on-the-job training: “I have a high turnover, which is typical for a call center, and a lot of my employees are students.
 Encouraging employees to train on the job, between calls or on short breaks, is a great way to ensure everyone is training but that the training is not cutting into work hours or getting placed on the back burner.
 I know that because I have so many students on staff, it is difficult for many of my team members to prioritize training once they leave work.
 If it can happen here in short periods of time when they may have otherwise been idle, that’s great.”

-Another highly reported site where training takes place is in transit.
+Among the surprising places eLearning takes place is in transit.
 While fortunately no one reported training while driving (bear in mind that using your cell phone while driving is dangerous and illegal in all states), subways, buses, trains, airplanes and ferries were all cited as sites of training.
 Bus, train and airport waiting areas also came up as common places to tackle trainin g modules.
 Indeed, several workers surveyed indicated that their commute is the primary space and time they use to complete workplace training.
 For this reason, short mLearning modules tend to be favored over training modules that take more time and require interaction with a desktop or laptop computer.

 “Maybe this is not ideal,” admits Karen Forrester, who is currently working as an intern for a publisher in New York City, “But so far, I’ve been doing a lot of my training in bed.”
 While Forrester may be right about the fact that training at the end of the day can be less optimal than training when one is fully alert, in reality, she’s not alone.
 With an estimated 70% of Americans sleeping with their phone in reach, the fact that beds are increasingly becoming a space where people train is not a surprise.
 Whether or not sleeping in proximity to one’s electronic devices is good for one’s health (and sleep patterns), of course, is open to debate.
+What’s clear is that bed is also among surprising places eLearning takes place.

 Whether you prefer Starbucks or an independent coffee shop, there is a high chance that you’ve either completed a training module in one of these locations or seen other people completing their online training in these spaces.
 On average it takes 15 minutes to drink a coffee.
 The average mobile training module is 5 to 15 minutes.
 For this reason, the coffee break is the perfect amount of time to tackle one longer or two to three short modules.
 For many employees, it is also one of the few times a day when they can find a few moments to themselves to focus without the need to respond to coworkers, clients or family demands.